-Early Thursday morning, housing and education activists occupied a London pub in the lead-up to the "End Austerity Now" demonstration scheduled for Saturday.
-The Elephant and Castle pub is now in the hands of the campaigners, who say the building will be opened up today.
-The plan is to use it as a social center—a space for talks, meetings, events, and political organizing, as well as a community center for those in the area.
-In the UK it is not uncommon for radical activists to squat a building for an HQ in the run-up to big demos.
+In the early hours of this morning, housing and education activists occupied a London pub in the lead up to a big anti-austerity demonstration that's happening on Saturday.
+The Elephant and Castle pub, which is unsurprisingly located in Elephant and Castle, is now in the hands of the campaigners, who say the building will be opened up today.
+The plan is to use it as a social centre – a space for talks, meetings, events and political organising, as well as a community centre for those in the area.

-Arriving at the street I had been told to meet at, I found myself unnervingly alone.
-I had been given a number to call, but nobody was picking up.
-Before I could get too paranoid that this was all some elaborate practical joke at my expense or a police sting, the front door of a house across the street opened and I was ushered inside.
+Turning up to the street I had been told to meet at, I found myself unnervingly alone.
+I had been given a number to ring when I arrived, but nobody was picking up.
+Before I could get too paranoid that this was all some elaborate practical joke at my expense or a police sting, the front door opened of a house opposite and I was ushered inside.

 I'd expected to be greeted by the usual crusty-squatter archetypes, but I found myself surrounded by mostly students, egged on by a spurt of occupations across the city earlier this year.

-Elephant and Castle—the area—is currently at the center of a £1.5 billion ($2.3 billion) regeneration project, which has been criticized for turning the place into a gentrification theme park and kicking the locals out of their homes in the process.
+Elephant and Castle – the area – is currently at the centre of a £1.5 billion regeneration project, which has been criticised for turning the place into a gentrification theme park and kicking the locals out of their homes in the process.

-Like many others up and down the UK, the Elephant and Castle pub has taken its last orders.
-Thirty-one pubs closed every week last year in the UK, ripping the heart out of communities.
-Unlike most of those, which closed due to the rise of parasitic "pubcos" or were bought by asset strippers, the Elephant and Castle lost its license in March, after one drinker was stabbed in the head with a pen.
+Like many others up and down the UK, the Elephant and Castle pub has had its last orders.
+Every week, 31 pubs closed their doors for the final time in 2014, ripping the heart out of communities.
+Unlike most of those, which will close because of being ripped off by parasitic "pubcos" or bought by asset strippers, the Elephant and Castle lost its license in March, after one drinker was stabbed in the head with a pen.

 The group numbered off, splitting into groups to work out who would do what.
 From what I could gather, each team was in charge of securing one of the pub's entrances.
 "There might be movement sensors inside," one of the guys explained.
 "If they go off, don't panic."

-As we headed out there were some final words of advice: "It's not criminal, what we're doing, it just might be a bit unlawful."
+As we headed out there were some final words of advice.
+"It's not criminal, what we're doing, it just might be a bit unlawful."
 I couldn't tell if it was meant to be reassuring or not.
-Since September 2012, squatting in a residential property has become a criminal offense, but squatting commercial buildings is still just a civil offense.
-You can't get arrested for it, although the police might still try to charge you for aggravated trespass, criminal damage, using violence to secure entry, or a whole load of Public Order offenses.
+Since September 2012, squatting in a residential property has become a criminal offence, but squatting commercial buildings is still just a civil offence.
+You can't get arrested for it, although the police might still try to get you for aggravated trespass, criminal damage, using violence to secure entry or a whole load of Public Order offences.